marcelolx/kodiak-test/README.md

 ## Fourth test PR

 Github default rule on squash with more than one commit is to use o PR title on merge commit title and all commits titles (and body) in the merge commit body.

+## Fifth test PR
+What is github default for only one commit on squash and merge method?
+Use commit title or PR title?